23 Confidence intervals for one proportion

 So far, you have learnt to ask a RQ, design a study, describe and summarise the data, understand how sample statistics vary from sample to sample.
 In this chapter, you will learn to construct confidence intervals for one proportion.
 You will learn to:

-• identify situations where computing a sample proportion is appropriate.
+• identify situations where estimating a proportion is appropriate.

 Suppose a fair, six-sided die is rolled \(25\) times.
 What proportion of the rolls will produce an even number?
 That is, what will be the value of the sample proportion of numbers that are even?
-Of course, no-one knows what proportion will be even for any sample of \(25\) rolls.
-In addition, the proportion of the \(25\) rolls that will be even will not be the same for every sample of \(25\) rolls.
+Of course, no-one knows, because the proportion of rolls that will be even will not be the same for every sample of \(25\) rolls.
 The sample proportion varies from sample to sample: sampling variation exists.

-We have seen that the value of the sample statistic often varies between samples with a normal distribution (whose standard deviation is called the standard error).
-However, being more specific when describing the sampling distribution is useful.
+As seen in Chap.
+20, the sample statistic often varies with a normal distribution (whose standard deviation is called the standard error).
+However, being more specific about the details of the normal distribution is useful.

 Remember: studying a sample leads to the following observations: